jonatcantor/edges-detection/README.md

 ```

-Return to root folder and you initialize the React app
+Open another terminal in root folder and you initialize the React app
 ```

 cd ..